-It is the policy of this department to promote fair and equitable treatment of all employees and applicants, and to fully comply with federal and state legislation and executive orders.
+It is the policy of the Department of Labor and Training ("Department") to promote fair and equitable treatment of all employees and applicants, and to fully comply with federal and state legislation and executive orders.
 Therefore, the Department will strive to ensure that all employees adhere to the following directives.

-The Department of Labor and Training supports affirmative action and equal opportunity.
-The Department of Labor and Training pledges that it will post all vacancies, including transfers, and will recruit, hire, train and promote persons in all job classifications without regard to race, color, sex, religion, sexual orientation, gender identity or expression, age, national origin, disability or veteran status.
+The Department supports affirmative action and equal opportunity.
+The Department pledges that it will post all vacancies, including transfers, and will recruit, hire, train and promote persons in all job classifications without regard to race, color, sex, religion, sexual orientation, gender identity or expression, age, national origin, disability or veteran status.

 All employees and applicants have a right to equal opportunity in all terms, conditions or privileges of employment, including but not limited to: recruitment, hiring, certification, appointments, working conditions, work assignments, promotions, benefits, compensation, training, transfers, layoffs, recall from layoffs, disciplinary actions, terminations, demotions or requests for leave.
-The Department will not discriminate on the basis of race, color, religion, age, sex, national origin, disability, veteran status, sexual orientation or gender identity or expression.
+The Department will not discriminate on the basis of race, color, religion, age, sex, national origin, disability, veteran status, sexual orientation, or gender identity or expression.
 The Department is committed to employ qualified members of both protected and non-protected groups.